-Have you ever wondered about the relationship between marketing and the seven deadly sins as described in the Bible?
+Have you ever wondered about the relationship between marketing and the seven deadly sins described in the Bible?
 What helps trigger an online purchase or aid the conversion on a website?
 Does it have anything to do with the way our wires are put together the impulses (read urges) we receive?
 If you haven’t, “Evil by Design” will show you the way.
 It is a book about what marketers do to push the user’s buttons and give in to the sin.
-It is a very interesting way to approach design and benchmark it against something as fundamental as the basic laws of the Christian world.
+It is an exciting way to approach design and benchmark it against something as fundamental as the Christian world’s basic laws.

 The psychology of persuasion is a great part of selling something.
 And this all is well illustrated in 57 design patterns around the 7 sins:

 – Pride.
 Use social proof to position your product in line with your visitors’ values.

 – Sloth.
 Build a path of least resistance that leads users where you want them to go.

 – Gluttony.
 Escalate customers’ commitment and use loss aversion to keep them there.

 – Anger.
 Understand the power of metaphysical arguments and anonymity.

 – Envy.
 Create a culture of status around your product and feed aspirational desires.